Exyss/BloodlineSeeker/README.md

 on your terminal.
 Also, by doing so you can run some other commands that are supported by the program:

 - `--help` or `-h` to show the help message
+- `--version` or - `-v` to show the version of the program
-- `--debug` or `-d` to run the program with the debug mode activated
+- `--debug` or `-d` to run the program with the debug mode enabled
-- `--no-headless` or `-nh` to run the program without the headless mode activated (in case the dynasties are downloaded through Selenium)
+- `--no-headless` or `-nh` to run the program without the headless mode enabled (in case the dynasties are downloaded through Selenium)
 - `--run-tests` or `-t` to run the tests

 ## Usage